 The rule states that an image should be imagined as divided into nine equal parts by two equally-spaced horizontal lines and two equally-spaced vertical lines, and that important compositional elements should be placed along these lines or their intersections.
 Proponents of the technique claim that aligning a subject with these points creates more tension, energy and interest in the composition than simply centering the subject would.

+Look for natural frames in the scenery you have, it can be anything at all; having some frames can do wonders for a photograph.
 Try to never cut off a small part of an object, such as a person’s hand or the ear or tail of an animal.
 If you leave an entire arm outside the frame it usually doesn’t look odd, but if there’s something small like a hand missing the viewer will notice it in a different way and it can be very distracting at times.

 Lines and Shapes